georgeholt1/visepoch/README.md

 While this package is not yet available on pip, it can still be used by following these steps:

 - Clone this repository or download a release file.
 - Set up conda environment using the `visepoch_conda_environment.yml` file (see, for example, the [conda environment documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)).
+The dependencies are also listed in the `requirements.txt` file in the repository root directory, should you wish to configure your own environment.
 - Activate the environment.
 - Install EPOCH SDF utilities (`make sdfutils` from an EPOCH directory).
 - Locally install the package by running `pip install -e .` from the repository directory.